PLATOONProject/edge-cloud-framework/README.md

 The Edge-Cloud Framework is composed of tools for deploying Docker services and managing/automating the edge/cloud infrastructure.
 The Framework consists of the following tools:

-- Portainer - an open source tool for managing containerized applications [[documentation](https://documentation.portainer.io/)]
+- Portainer - an open-source tool for managing containerized applications [[documentation](https://documentation.portainer.io/)]
-- Rundeck - an open source service for running automation tasks across a set of nodes [[documentation](https://docs.rundeck.com/docs/manual/01-introduction.html)]
+- Rundeck - an open-source service for running automation tasks across a set of nodes [[documentation](https://docs.rundeck.com/docs/manual/01-introduction.html)]
+- Munin - an open-source application for monitoring computer systems, networks and infrastructure [[documentation](https://munin-monitoring.org/documentation/)]

 The Framework deployment installs and configures the tools, sets up SSH keys and a VPN on a cloud server, as well as the edge nodes.